inukshuk/bibtex-ruby/README.md

 BibTeX-Ruby
 ===========

-BibTeX-Ruby is a fairly complete library and parser for BibTeX bibliography files; it offers a rich interface to manage, search, or convert BibTeX objects in Ruby.
-It is designed to support all BibTeX objects (including @comment, string-replacements via @string, as well as string concatenation using '#') and optionally handles all content outside of BibTeX objects as 'meta content' which may or may not be included in post-processing.
-BibTeX-Ruby also includes a name parser to support comfortable access to the individual tokens of name values.
+BibTeX-Ruby is the Rubyist's swiss-army-knife for all things BibTeX.
+It includes a parser for all common BibTeX objects (@string, @preamble,
+@comment and regular entries) and a sophisticated name parser that tokenizes correctly formatted names; BibTeX-Ruby recognizes BibTeX string replacements, joins values containing multiple strings or variables, supports cross-references, and decodes common LaTeX formatting instructions to unicode; if you are in a hurry, it also allows for easy export/conversion to formats such as YAML, JSON, CSL, and XML (BibTeXML).

 Quickstart